DamianPacanowski/CookieSet/README.md

 # So I created a class and called it in any file, in this example it is index.php
 # Three save folders I have been created: cookie, cookie/hosts, cookie/ips, cookie/programs
 # of course this can be changed in the save function SaveCookie()
+if you have more relevant and useful variables to suggest, feel free to discuss.